 The advantages of CLI over other optical imaging agents include the use of approved radiotracers and lack of an incident light source, resulting in high signal to background ratios.
 As well, multiple subjects may be imaged concurrently (up to 5 in common bioluminescent equipment) and much faster than with PET.

-Our lab is itnerested in various Cerenkov applications, from combining CLI with nanotechnology in the preclinical realm to clinical translation; currently we also have one active clinical trial exploring Cerenkov imaging in patients.
+Our lab is interested in various Cerenkov applications, from combining CLI with nanotechnology in the preclinical realm to clinical translation; currently we also have one active clinical trial exploring Cerenkov imaging in patients.
+From this trial we recently published the first results, demonstrating the feasability of clinical Cerenkov imaging.